 The disconnected undercut haircut is when you have long hair on top and short hair on the sides.
-Instead of blending the sides with the hair on top, there’s a sharp contrast or transition between the two that creates a disconnection, hence the name “disconnected undercut.”
-In this way, the two sides are separated and it really makes this an edgy look right now.
+Instead of blending the sides with the hair on top, a sharp contrast or transition between the two creates a disconnection, hence the name “disconnected undercut.”
+In this way, the two sides are separated, making this an edgy look.

 Further Defining the Disconnect and Undercut:

 This disconnection is usually called a hard part line or surgical line.
 Longer hair is usually styled by either having it slicked back or back and to the side, which is called a modern quiff.
 The length of the undercut is best when your hair touches anywhere between your eyebrows and the bottom of your chin.

 These short haircuts and styles will surely be a hit with young boys, hipsters, and men in their 20’s, 30’s, and 40’s.
 You’ll see a mix of pompadours, side parts, messy, quiffs, casual, and formal styles.
 You’ll find a cool haircut if your hair is thick, thin, thinning, wavy, curly, or fine.

 Typically, there will be a slight fade on the sides and back leading up to the line separating it from the top.
 Lately, the fade has been getting shorter.

 Some men prefer a bald fade at the bottom, and some prefer a more gradual fade up to a size one guard near the top.
 If you’re a guy who’s not comfortable with a disconnected bald fade, then ask your barber for the clipper to be set between #1 and #3.

 A more modern look is to have a taper fade at the bottom to give your undercut a more natural and clean style.

 How To Ask a Barber for a Disconnected Undercut

 - Ask about your current hair length and if you should have longer hair on top.